 Keys and access codes to security systems should be handed over to the buyer at the date when the control of the apartment is transferred to the buyer.
 The exact date should be indicated the bill of sale.

 If you are selling an apartment that you have rented out, you should also hand over the rental agreement when making the transaction.
 You’ll also have to transfer the paid rent guarantee to the new owner.

-Profits made from selling your apartment are tax free if you have owned and lived in the apartment for over 2 years.
+Profits made from selling your apartment are tax-free if you have owned and lived in the apartment for over 2 years.
 If these conditions are not met, any profits will be taxed with the capital gains tax which is currently 30% (32% if you have capital gains over 30 000€).
-More detailed and up-to-date information on taxations can be found here.
+More detailed and up-to-date information on taxation can be found here.